Kevin J. McGowan

 Africa, watching and studying birds.
 He has led birding field trips for groups of all

-the Cayuga Bird Club, the President and former webmaster for the New York State Ornithological Association
+the Cayuga Bird Club, the President and webmaster for the New York State Ornithological Association

-(formerly the Federation of New York State Bird Clubs), and a former member of the New
+(formerly the Federation of New York State Bird Clubs), and a member of the New

 York State Avian Records Committee (NYSARC).

-Kevin has been a member since 1990 of the Cornell
+For 16 years Kevin was a member of the Cornell

-Laboratory of Ornithology's team (The Sapsuckers) that competes in the World Series of Birding in New Jersey each May.
+Laboratory of Ornithology's team (The Sapsuckers) competing in the World Series of Birding in New Jersey each May.

 (The Sapsuckers, sponsored by Swarovski Optik, tied for